bitcoinNottingham/Bitcoin-Meetup-Template/readme.md

 # Bitcoin Meetup Template

-You will need:
+**You will need:**
-A private room or space away from other noise where you know you can control the environment (light, sounds, heat etc) Presentation display(optional)
+- A private room or space away from other noise where you know you can control the environment (light, sounds, heat etc)
+- Presentation display(optional)
-Mics and sounds system(optional)
+- Mics and sounds system(optional)

-Roles(could all be done by 1 person if is a small meetup):
+**Roles(could all be done by 1 person if a small meetup):**
-Satoshi <Meetup Name>
+- Satoshi <Region Name> (i.e. Satoshi Nottingham)
-Greeter
-First Timers 'Tutor' (better role name needed) Producer
+- Greeter/Ushers
+- First Timers Welcomer (Can you think of a better name for this role?)
+- Producer
+- Photographer
-Security
+- Security

-Pre Event Reception
+## Pre Event Setup
+- Place signage near the entrance of the venue so first timers are confident they're in the right place
+- Have feedback forms to give on arrival with qr codes and links to discussion groups and Meetups Group Twitter handle
+- Make sure any food is ordered and timing agreed
+- Venue check to ensure room is as required and toilets are OK
+- What is the best table/seating layout for a Bitcoin Meetup?

+## Meet and Greet
-It is a good idea to have something to give people, or that they can hold and look at as soon as they come through the door so as to avoid that uncomfortable feeling of What do I do?
-Where do i go?
+Welcome all attendees as they enter the private space.
+It is a good idea to have something to give people something they can hold and look at as soon as they come through the door and direct them to "get a drink at the bar" and "have a seat anywhere you like"

+## Meetup Start
-Start of Meetup at advertised time
+- Begin exactly at advertised time for those who were early or on time
+- Event Producer to note current block height and the number of attendees

-satoshi: Welcome to the #th Bitcoin Meetup which is now officially underway and marked at block height/number 7nn,nnn !
+Satoshi: Welcome to the #th Bitcoin <Region Name> Meetup which is now officially underway and marked at block height/number 7nn,nnn !

 Introduction of the Satoshi for the night and their team and roles